aodhanlutetiae/dj_reading/docs/source/index.rst

 2018 <https://www.cjr.org/tow_center_reports/data-journalism-and-the-law.php>`__

 `Bhandari, Esha & Goodman, Rachel.
 Data  Journalism  and  the  Computer  Fraud  and  Abuse  Act: Tips for Moving Forward in an Uncertain Landscape.
-Paper from COmputation+Journalism Symposium (Northwestern), 2017
+Paper from Computation+Journalism Symposium (Northwestern), 2017
 <https://www.aclu.org/sites/default/files/field_document/data_journalism_and_the_computer_fraud_and_abuse_act-_tips_for_moving_forward_in_an_uncertain_landscape.pdf>`_

 `Borger, Julian.
 NSA files: why the Guardian in London destroyed hard